 Additionally, alcoholics will frequently try to camouflage themselves so that others won’t recognize them as suffering from compulsive and problematic drinking behaviors, but at other times alcoholics will adopt a decidedly deviant and nonconformist attitude that causes them to desire separation from what is considered normal or wholesome.

-Moreover, alcoholics tend to respond to intoxication in two very different, opposing ways.
-For some individuals, they become happy and very good-natured, which can be described as obnoxious by some while being generally friendly.
+Alcoholics tend to respond to intoxication in two very different, opposing ways.
+Some individuals become happy and very good-natured, which can be described as obnoxious by some while being generally friendly.
 Individuals who react to alcohol intoxication in this way tend to become much less socially inhibited while under the influence of alcohol, being in a much more celebratory mood and able to socialize with others more easily.

-Oftentimes, the speed of the onset of this aggressiveness or rage depends on the individual’s mood prior to the alcohol consumption and onset of intoxication or even alcohol poisoning.
-Moreover, the speed of consumption and amount of alcohol consumed have been suggested as factors with individuals who drink heavily and fast often becoming aggressive quickly.
+In these cases, aggressiveness or rage depends on the individual’s mood prior to the alcohol consumption and onset of intoxication or even alcohol poisoning.
+Moreover, the speed of consumption and amount of alcohol consumed has been suggested as factors with individuals who drink heavily and fast often becoming aggressive quickly.

 The way that an alcoholic responds to alcohol intoxication—either by being overtly pleasant and jovial or with unprovoked rage—is thought to possibly be influenced by some genetic factor that causes some individuals to respond to alcohol intoxication either with aggression or giddiness.
 However, other factors can include experiencing elevated stress levels due to occurrences in daily life or even just prior to the onset of intoxication.